Azure/azure-sdk/docs/dotnet/introduction.md

 ##### Cancellation

-{% include requirement/MUST id="dotnet-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, take an optional `CancellationToken` parameter called _cancellationToken_ or an optional `RequestContext` parameter called _context_.
+{% include requirement/MUST id="dotnet-service-methods-cancellation" %} ensure all service methods, both asynchronous and synchronous, take an optional `CancellationToken` parameter called _cancellationToken_ or, in case of protocol methods, an optional `RequestContext` parameter called _context_.

 The token should be further passed to all calls that take a cancellation token.
 DO NOT check the token manually, except when running a significant amount of CPU-bound work within the library, e.g. a loop that can take more than a typical network call.